saifulislam05/grid-magazine/README.md

 # Grid - Magazine Ass CSS

+## Hosted Link
+You can view the project live at [View Live Project](https://saifulislam05.github.io/grid-magazine/)
 ## Porject Description
 This project is an example of a magazine webpage built using HTML and CSS.
 It showcases various HTML elements and CSS styles to create an attractive and responsive magazine layout.